See also the

 The country name specified in an address.
-Braintree only accepts specific country names.
+We only accept specific country names.

 The state or province.
-For PayPal addresses, the region must be a 2-letter abbreviation; for all other payment methods, it must be less than or equal to 255 characters.
+For PayPal addresses, the region must meet PayPal's state restrictions; for all other payment methods, it must be less than or equal to 255 characters.

 If you can’t find an answer, contact our Support team.